-Structural steels, also known as mild steels, are the most common class of ferrous metals.
-In this post we’ll cover the uses, mechanical properties and chemical composition of the most used grades – S235, S275, S355 and S420.
+Structural steels are ferrous metals that belong to the group of mild steels.
+In this post, we’ll cover the uses, mechanical properties and chemical composition of the most used grades – S235, S275, S355 and S420.

 Mechanical engineers favour it when building machinery that does not have many special needs like high durability or resistance to heavy loads.

 Sometimes resistance to material wear is important, while maintaining a low weight itself.
 This is the case with forestry and mining equipment, for example.
-It is then advisable to turn to wear-resistant and high strength steels.
+It is then advisable to turn to wear-resistant and high-strength steels, like Hardox and Strenx.

 Structural steels require an extra layer of protection against the weather.
 They tend to corrode easily, so powder coating is commonly used, irrespective of a machine’s surroundings – inside or outside.
 For a lasting coating, the metal surface should be pretreated (chemical etching or phosphating) and cleaned (blasting, washing or wiping) beforehand.

-Another more durable way to protect structural steels against corrosion is galvanization.
-The quality and applicability of a zinc coating depends on a steel’s chemical composition – the percentage of phosphorus (P) and silicium (Si) are decisive:
+Another more durable way to protect structural steels against corrosion is galvanisation.
+The quality and applicability of a zinc coating depends on the steel’s chemical composition – the percentage of phosphorus (P) and silicium (Si) are decisive:

 - Si+2,5P<0,05% = 1st class quality